magneticio/vamp.io/content/documentation/installation/configuration.md

 draft: true
 ---

 Vamp configuration is held in a combination of the Vamp `application.conf` and `reference.conf` files.
-You can override settings defined in the configuration files using Vamp environment variables or Java/JVM system properties.
+You can override settings in the configuration files using Vamp environment variables or Java/JVM system properties.
 It is advisable to use environment variables to apply small changes or extend one of our template Docker images with a customised `application.conf` for more extensive customisation ([github.com/magneticio - Vamp Docker](https://github.com/magneticio/vamp-docker)) .